 Lake Rabun is an 834-acre lake located a few miles downstream of Lake Burton near Clayton.
 This mountain reservoir is long and narrow with miles of steep, rocky shoreline.
 The upper two miles of the lake are relatively shallow and contain mud flats with weed beds along the river channel and long sections of blown down trees.
 Spotted bass, largemouth bass, bluegill and shellcrackers are favorite targets of local anglers.

 LARGEMOUTH BASS, SPOTTED BASS, BREAM & WALLEYE

-Lake Rabun will have the highest numbers of largemouth bass that it has seen in over a decade.
-After several years of declining abundance, this is certainly good news.
-During this period of population growth, the numbers of big fish will be low while the numbers of bass in the 12-inch and 1 lb size range is much higher than usual.
+This year, Lake Rabun will have the highest number of largemouth bass in over a decade.
+During this period of population growth, the number of big fish will be lower than usual while the numbers of bass in the 12-inch and 1 lb size range is much higher than usual.